sangeeta97/ccs_find/README.md

-## Command line tool and create environment using conda (for pip use instructions below)
+## Command line tool and create environment using conda (for pip use instructions below), python 3.9 is a must.

 ```
 conda create --name <env> python=3.9